Sparse clustering via the Deterministic Information Bottleneck algorithm: Conclusion

 This paper introduced Sparse DIB, an extension of the DIB clustering framework to high-dimensional sparse data.
 Our simulation study demonstrated that Sparse DIB is a competitive alternative to high-dimensional clustering methods, including Sparse K-Means and latent class modelling with variable selection.
 This competitiveness was further confirmed on a real-world genomics data set of bladder cancer patients, where Sparse DIB performed reasonably well in differentiating between cancer subtypes, while selecting a small and interpretable subset of features.
 Notably, several of the selected genes have known clinical relevance, underscoring the practical utility of our approach.

 Despite these promising results, the use of mutual information for simultaneous clustering and feature weighting warrants deeper theoretical investigation.
-Future work includes extending the proposed framework to enable sparse hierarchical agglomerative clustering, building on information-theoretic merging criteria \citep{slonim1999agglomerative}.
+Future work includes extending the proposed framework to enable sparse hierarchical agglomerative clustering, building on information-theoretic merging criteria \cite{slonim1999agglomerative}.
 Additionally, developing a version that incorporates cluster-specific feature weights would allow structures to be defined on different feature subsets, thus enhancing flexibility.
-Finally, a promising direction is to develop an extension for high-dimensional mixed-type data (e.g. combining genetic information with clinical variables).
-This would involve synthesising the sparse feature weighting mechanism proposed here with the ideas on information-theoretic clustering framework for mixed-type data of \cite{costa2024deterministic}, creating a unified tool for extracting coherent clusters from complex datasets with heterogeneous features.
+Finally, a promising direction is to develop an extension for high-dimensional mixed-type data (e.g. combining genetic information with clinical variables), thus creating a unified tool for extracting coherent clusters from complex datasets with heterogeneous features.